Sage/streamlinejs/FAQ.md

 	else return fs.readFile(path, _);
 }
 ```

+### My flow control is completely broken.
+I am completely lost.
+Help!

+Check your file extensions.

+If you put streamline code in a `.js` or `.coffee` file it won't get transformed
+and your code will go wild: callbacks will be executed multiple times, etc.

+### Can I use the streamline extensions for files that don't contain any async code (yet).

+This won't hurt.
+Streamline only transforms functions that have the special `_` parameter.
+So, files that don't contain async code won't be impacted by the transformation.

+The only drawback is a slower application startup because more files get transformed but you can avoid that with the --cache option.

 ### The underscore trick is designed for callbacks but not events.
 How do I deal with events?